HandCash/handcash-connect-sdk-docs/docs/user-profile.md

 ## Public profile

-User's public profile is accesible by default.
-This is useful a basic profile for your users inside your app.
+The user's public profile is accessible by default.
+This is useful for a basic profile for your users, inside your app.

-All Connect Apps access to the following user properties:
+All Connect Apps provide access to the following user properties:

 - **Handle** (stuk_91)
 - **Display Name** (Steven Urban K.)